 - Don’t care about the traffic or whether it results in conversions

 This is why you need to speak to a company that carries out a keyword analysis based on a specific brief of your offering and target audience.
-It can mean that there is then a mixture of high to low competition keywords with some that draw a small amount of highly relevant traffic, but the aim is to get those visitors to your site to convert as per your business goals.
+It can mean that there is then a mixture of high to low competition keywords with some that draw a small amount of highly relevant traffic.
+The key aim is to get those visitors to your site to convert as per your business goals.
+Not to just visit.

 Once these keywords are in place, you monitor them and add more to the site via content.
 A decent SEO and content marketing strategy will ensure that you are flying high (eventually) and converting.